soeaver/QANet/docs/INSTALL.md

-# Installing Pet
+# Installing QANet

-This document covers how to install Pet, its dependencies (including Pytorch), and the COCO dataset.
+This document covers how to install QANet, its dependencies (including Pytorch), and the COCO dataset.

-- For general information about Pet, please see [`README.md`](README.md).
+- For general information about QANet, please see [`README.md`](README.md).

 **Requirements:**